Salsonn/optiK/README.md

 ## Background

 Ringdown optiK began as "Zealot", an AutoHotkey script that handled a basic scrolling macro for my Zelotes T80 gaming mouse (a generic Chinese model) that I got for a whopping $10 back before I was even in High School.
 As my proficiency with AutoHotkey expanded, so did Zealot, and eventually I got a LUOM G10 mouse (also generic) which had more buttons, so I expanded my script to handle more.
 That mouse was well-loved to the point that it began falling apart, so I replaced it with a Redragon M902 gaming mouse, which I had for about a week before snagging a Logitech G502 Hero SE on sale.
-While I _do_ still have the LUOM G10 hiding somewhere, the G502 is my true daily driver, with a G602 that I keep in my backpack on the same keybindings.
+While I _do_ still have the LUOM G10 hiding somewhere, the G502 is my true daily driver, with a G602 that I keep in my backpack on the same key bindings.

 Here I am on a software page talking about hardware...

-For a time, I was actively using both the Zelotes and LUOM mice, so I added code to both their scripts that let me manually switch between the two, and while I wanted to automate the switching process I couldn't find a way to do so.
+For a time, I was actively using both the Zelotes and LUOM mice, so I added code to both their scripts that let me manually switch between the two, and while I wanted to automate the switching process, I couldn't find a way to do so.
 Eventually, I gave the Zelotes mouse to my cousin, but the idea of automatic profile switching still stuck with me.

 Fast forward to when I got the G502, I added some code that would loop frequently to check for certain conditions.
 It was sloppy, and I knew it was sloppy, but I didn't know enough about AutoHotkey to make it less so.
-In lieu of that I looked back at my idea of automatically switching profiles and realized that whatever mechansim I'd potentially find to implement _that_ feature could likely make my code less sloppy, so I did more digging, but ultimately got nowhere.
+In lieu of that I looked back at my idea of automatically switching profiles and realized that whatever mechanism I'd potentially find to implement _that_ feature could likely make my code less sloppy, so I did more digging, but ultimately got nowhere.

 Fast forward to my Junior year of college, and a off-the-cuff Google search led me to exactly the information I needed to make both of my ideas happen, so I set to overhauling my little optiK script into a fully-fledged, lightweight application...and then pivoted into making it something that just initiated and managed what _had_ been optiK.
 Because it is now a wrapper, it has the potential to go beyond AutoHotkey scripts and manage larger programs like Logitech's GHub and Corsair's iCUE, which are immensely powerful, but also massive memory hogs.
 A lightweight utility to start and stop such programs on lower-memory systems has a lot of utility.